HL7/US-Core/input/intro-notes/StructureDefinition-us-core-practitionerrole-intro.md

 **Profile specific implementation guidance:**

-* {:.new-content}At least one of the following elements must be present:
+* At least one of the following elements must be present:
     - `PractitionerRole.practitioner`
     - `PractitionerRole.organization`
     - `PractitionerRole.healthcareService`